LaravelDaily/FilaCheck/README.md

 ## Usage

-You can run Filacheck as a Terminal or Artisan command.
+You can run Filacheck as a Terminal command.

-### Standalone

 ```bash
 # Scan default app/Filament directory